 We offer local ingredients in the products sold in the Museum Gift Shop and in the meals prepared by our Vikings.
 During daily working hours, warm Viking Age lamb soup is available in the Glasshouse all year round.
 Viking feasts are arranged almost every evening in the Feast Hall of the Chieftain’s House where, in the summer, we bring the soup to boil over the open fire.
 In the high season (15 June - 15 August), the Museum Café is also open, as is the Skjeltersjåen Café near the Viking Ship Harbour.

 Groups may order different types of meals/Viking feasts, lunches, and other types of food and drink all year round.

-Travelling in time makes one hungry.
+Traveling in time makes one hungry.
 For those who are too few to be classed as a group, we also have a number of alternatives in both the Museum Café (summer) and in the Chieftain’s House (every evening all year round, plus at lunchtime in summer).
-Groups of over 15 people are requested to contact us well in advance, so that we can customise your Viking meal/event.
+Groups of over 15 people are requested to contact us well in advance so that we can customize your Viking meal/event.